SHREYASONI28/LLM_Document_Extraction_Benchmark/README.md

 # 🎯 Project Goal

-The goal of this project is to build a **generic and configurable benchmarking framework** for evaluating how effectively **LLMs extract structured information from real-world documents**.
+The goal of this project is to build a **generic benchmarking framework** for evaluating how effectively **LLMs extract structured information from real-world documents**.

 This framework helps determine: